Jason Owen (talent manager): Sandbox Entertainment

 In August 2010, Owen stepped down from his role at Universal Music Nashville to launch artist management company Sandbox Entertainment.
 He opened the company in September 2010, with Shania Twain as his first management client after working with her for 8 years with Universal.
 Owen remained connected to Universal Music Nashville by serving in a consultancy role with then chairman & CEO Luke Lewis.
 Sandbox was initially formed with a publicity, marketing, and creative focus, but has since grown to include a touring division and a digital marketing department.
 Since opening its doors, Sandbox and Owen have added a number of formidable country music acts to its roster including Kacey Musgraves, Little Big Town, Faith Hill, Dan + Shay (co-managed by Scooter Braun), Midland, and Kelsea Ballerini.

 In 2017, Owen arranged for Kacey Musgraves to open for Harry Styles on 20 dates of his US his summer tour.
 He also established the first yearlong residency at the Ryman Auditorium dubbed "Little Big Town at the Mother Church", during which Little Big Town played a number of shows at the celebrated venue and sold more than 23,000 tickets in total.

 In 2018, Owen was named Executive of the Year on Billboard Magazine's 2018 Country Power Players List, ranking "movers, shakers, and influencers" within country music.

 In 2019, Owen's clients Kacey Musgraves and Dan + Shay collectively won 5 awards at the Grammys, including all country music categories as well as Album of the Year for Musgraves.
 Variety named Owen their Hitmakers Manager of the Year in December.

 Owen's executive producer credits include the Amazon Prime Video holiday variety special The Kacey Musgraves Show, the syndicated daytime show Pickler & Ben, the Showtime tour documentary Tim & Faith: Soul2Soul, the Food Network's Kimberly’s Simply Southern, the ABC concert special Shania: Still the One Live from Vegas,..
 Fox TV series; Monarch, starring Susan Sarandon, set in the world of country music.
-Love,Tom; a storytelling documentary on Paramount+, CMT's A River of Time:Naomi Judd Memorial, and COAL MINER’S DAUGHTER: A celebration of the life & music of LORETTA LYNN.
+Love,Tom; a storytelling documentary on Paramount+, CMT's A River of Time: Naomi Judd Memorial, and COAL MINER’S DAUGHTER: A celebration of the life & music of LORETTA LYNN.
+Owen is also a producer of the Tony-nominated broadway musical, Shucked.

-Additionally, he has been an Executive Producer for 2021and 2022, CMT Music Awards.
+Additionally, he has been an Executive Producer for 2021 and 2022, CMT Music Awards.